High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 If you've been turned down for car insurance or received a quote that felt shockingly high, you may have been flagged as a high-risk driver.
 High-risk — or non-standard — auto insurance exists specifically for drivers that standard carriers consider too risky to insure at normal rates.
 The reasons you might land in this category range from a DUI or multiple accidents to simply being a young driver or having a lapse in coverage.

-In this guide, you'll learn exactly what qualifies as high-risk, how much more you can expect to pay, which companies specialize in covering drivers like you, and — most importantly — the concrete steps you can take to reduce your rates and eventually return to the standard insurance market.
+In this guide, you'll learn exactly what qualifies as high-risk, how much more you can expect to pay in 2026, which companies specialize in covering drivers like you, and — most importantly — the concrete steps you can take to reduce your rates and eventually return to the standard insurance market.

 Key Pinch Points

-• High-risk status usually lasts 3–5 years depending on the violation
+• High-risk status typically lasts 3–10 years depending on violation and state

 Compare Car Insurance Rates in Ohio